ai-summon/summon/README.md

 ### Target a specific CLI

-By default, Summon installs to every AI CLI it detects.
+By default, Summon installs to every Claude & Copilot CLIs if detects.
 To target just one:

 ```sh
 summon install my-plugin --target claude